 Nigeria's annual core inflation rate, which excludes the prices of agricultural produce, rose to 13.87% in December of 2021, the highest since April of 2017, from 13.85% in the prior month. source: National Bureau of Statistics, Nigeria

 Core Inflation Rate in Nigeria averaged 10.43 percent from 2007 until 2021, reaching an all time high of 19.28 percent in January of 2007 and a record low of 0.49 percent in March of 2008.
 This page provides the latest reported value for - Nigeria Core Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Nigeria Core Inflation Rate - values, historical data and charts - was last updated on January of 2022.

-Core Inflation Rate in Nigeria is expected to be 8.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in Nigeria to stand at 8.40 in 12 months time.
+Core Inflation Rate in Nigeria is expected to be 10.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Nigeria

-Core Inflation Rate is projected to trend around 7.50 percent in 2020, according to our econometric models.
+Core Inflation Rate is projected to trend around 9.00 percent in 2023 and 8.00 percent in 2024, according to our econometric models.